Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 ## Reflections

-In this FYP, I have gained a deep understanding of computer vision techniques and their practical applications using OpenCV.
-Additionally, I have learned about the historical development of Haar classifiers and wavelets, which has helped me to appreciate the evolution of these key concepts in the field.
+During this FYP, a deep understanding of computer vision techniques and their practical applications using OpenCV was gained.
+Additionally, the historical development of Haar classifiers and wavelets was studied, which helped appreciate the evolution of these key concepts in the field.

-Furthermore, I have honed my programming skills, particularly in Python, through the implementation of this project.
-This experience has taught me valuable lessons in project management, design, and implementation.
-I am proud of my accomplishments and feel that I have made a meaningful contribution to the field of computer vision through my work.
+Furthermore, programming skills, particularly in Python, were honed through the implementation of this project.
+This experience taught valuable lessons in project management, design, and implementation.
+Accomplishments were made and a meaningful contribution to the field of computer vision was achieved.

-Overall, the knowledge I have gained and the skills I have developed have broadened my understanding of computer vision and have prepared me to take on new challenges in this exciting and rapidly evolving field.
-I am grateful for the opportunity to have pursued this research and look forward to applying my new skills and knowledge in future endeavours.
+Overall, the knowledge gained, and the skills developed broadened the understanding of computer vision and prepared for taking on new challenges in this exciting and rapidly evolving field.
+The opportunity to pursue this research was appreciated and the new skills and knowledge will be applied in future endeavours.

-To conclude this thesis, it has been a challenging yet rewarding journey that has allowed me to delve deeply into the field of computer vision.
-Through my research and implementation of the FYP project, I have gained valuable knowledge and skills that will serve me well in my future academic and professional pursuits.
+To conclude this thesis, a challenging yet rewarding journey was experienced that allowed delving deeply into the field of computer vision.
+Through research and implementation of the FYP project, valuable knowledge and skills were gained that will serve well in future academic and professional pursuits.

-I have explored the rich history of Haar classifiers and wavelets and gained a thorough understanding of computer vision techniques using OpenCV.
-Additionally, I have honed my programming skills, particularly in Python, and developed valuable experience in managing and implementing a large-scale project.

-Overall, I believe that this thesis represents a meaningful contribution to the field of computer vision, and I hope that it will inspire further research and innovation in this area.
-I am grateful for the guidance and support of my Supervisor, and I am proud of the work that I have accomplished.

-As I move forward from this thesis, I look forward to applying the knowledge and skills I have gained in my future academic and professional pursuits.
-I am excited to see where this journey will take me and am confident that the experiences and lessons learned from this thesis will continue to guide me throughout my career.
+Looking ahead, the knowledge and skills acquired through this thesis will be utilized in future academic and professional endeavours.
+The prospects of this journey are exciting and there is a strong belief that the lessons learned, and experiences gained will serve as valuable guidance throughout the upcoming career.

 # References